simnalamburt/arc311/Lab1/README.md

 	![Cloudformation Console](../images/s3-output.png)

 3. Open the [*VPC console*](https://console.aws.amazon.com/vpc/) in a *NEW* tab in your browser.  *Look in the top right-had corner and confirm that you are in the same region you launched your template in!*  This will save a lot of back and forth in the management console.
-From the right-hand navigation pane, click **Your VPCs**.
+From the left-hand navigation pane, click **Your VPCs**.
 You should see 2 VPCs created by CloudFormation as well as the default VPC.

 	![VPC Console](../images/vpc-console1.png)